ibm-cloud-docs/cis/getting-started.md

 ## Before you begin
-Before you begin using IBM Cloud Internet Services, you'll first need an IBMid.
-Then you can order your IBM Cloud Internet Services through your IBM Cloud Account, or through the new IBM Cloud Internet Services Portal, depending on your preference.
+Before you begin using IBM CIS, you'll first need an [IBMid](https://www.ibm.com/account/us-en/signup/register.html).
+Then you can order your services through your IBM Cloud Account, or through the new [IBM Cloud Internet Services Portal](https://console.bluemix.net/catalog/services/internet-services), depending on your preference.

-If you need assistance in obtaining an account to use IBM Cloud Internet Services, contact your IBM sales representative for additional guidance on getting started.
+If you need assistance in obtaining an account to use IBM Cloud Internet Services, [contact your IBM sales representative](https://www.ibm.com/cloud-computing/bluemix/contact-us) for additional guidance on getting started.

+If you have an existing Softlayer account, you can [link](https://console.bluemix.net/docs/account/softlayerlink.html#unifyingaccounts)your account with your IBMid.

 ## Process overview

-You can start using IBM Cloud Internet Services (CIS) for your internet traffic with just a few steps.
+You can start using IBM CIS for your internet traffic with just a few steps.

  * Open the IBM CIS application from your IBM Cloud dashboard.
  * Add the domain you want to manage.